 1. General Gameplay

 1.1 Games will consist of 7 innings with start times of 7:00pm and 8:45pm.
-A grace period of 10 minutes will be granted to teams short of 10 players, after which, teams may begin the game with 9 players as long as rule 4.6 is met.
+A grace period of 5 minutes will be granted to a team that is incapable of fielding a legal 10 player lineup (which must include at least 2 women), after which, teams may begin the game with 9 players as long as rule 4.6 is met.
 There will be no time limit placed on the 7, regulation innings, which are to be played in their entirety.